US to ease crisis-era banking rules

 Republicans, including President Donald Trump, have repeatedly pledged to repeal 2010 financial regulations known as Dodd-Frank.

-They argued that the law was overly complex, putting smaller banks at a disadvantage and inhibiting economic growth and lending.
+They argued that the law was overly complex and costly, putting smaller banks at a disadvantage and inhibiting economic growth and lending.

-Dodd-Frank required large financial institutions to hold more money to use in the event of a financial shock, increased protections for consumers, and improved stress tests.
+- To hold more money to use in the event of a financial shock

+- To have increased protections for consumers such as those taking out mortgages

+- And to use improved stress tests aimed at measuring their ability to withstand a severe economic downturn.

-It made banks with more than $50bn in assets automatically subject to strict levels of oversight.
+It also made banks with more than $50bn in assets automatically subject to strict levels of oversight.

-Critics of the changes said the higher threshold sets the US down a "dangerous road".

-The legislation leaves only about a dozen financial institutions automatically subject to the strictest rules.
+Following the amendments, only about a dozen financial institutions will be automatically subject to the strictest rules.

-Republicans celebrated the reform as significant, while adding that they are working on other deregulatory proposals.
+However, critics of the changes said they would lead the US down a "dangerous road".

+They also pointed to record profits on Wall Street, saying banks did not need further relief from the rules.

-Separately, the FDIC reported that profits at the country's roughly 5,600 federally insured financial institutions totalled a record $56bn in the first three months of the year.
+According to official figures, profits at the country's roughly 5,600 federally insured financial institutions totalled a record $56bn in the first three months of the year.

 That was a more than 27% rise from the same period in 2017.